 In this manner, aquatic communities provide a direct, comprehensive perspective on water quality, and lend themselves well to tools such as the Index of Biological Integrity.

-Evaluating the biological integrity of a river or stream is a key part of assessing Minnesota's water quality.
+Evaluating the biological integrity of a waterbody is a key part of assessing Minnesota's water quality.
 Biological integrity is the ability of an aquatic ecosystem to support and maintain a balanced, adaptive community of organisms having a species composition, diversity, and function comparable to that of a natural habitat.

 What is an index of biological integrity?

-One of the tools the MPCA uses to do this is an index of biological integrity (IBI).
+One of the tools scientists use to do this is an index of biological integrity (IBI).
 Biological assessments are a particularly powerful tool as they provide an accurate measure of the condition of the biological communities and are a direct determinant of the attainment of aquatic life uses.
 As a result, the development and implementation of a robust biological monitoring and assessment program is integral to Minnesota’s goals of protecting and restoring the integrity of aquatic resources.

 An index of biological integrity (IBI) can help scientists: